-South: To the south, land is zoned RA-2 by Clackamas County and is comprised of single-family homes.
+South: To the south, land is zoned FU-10 and RA-2 by Clackamas County and is comprised of the south portion of the golf course and then single-family homes.

 West: Land to the west and north of the site is zoned RRFF and FU-10 and is largely undeveloped.
 There are two single-family homes and a private airport with associated runway strip and buildings.
 Land to the west and south of the site, across S. Beavercreek Road, is developed with a residential subdivision.